Dr. Marty Becker: Why Fear Free animal shelters aren’t just possible, they’re inevitable

 “Additionally, the move to reduce stress by adding portals between cages, creating more space as well as better separation of food, water, and litter boxes, originated in animal shelters,” he said.
 “Shelter medicine programs like the one at UF have utilized the teachings of the late, great Dr. Sophia Yin for years, incorporating lower-stress methods of handling fearful pets and acknowledging their emotional needs.”

 Dr. Becker stressed, however, that Fear Free is not simply a re-packaging of old ideas, and it’s definitely not a fad.
 “Fear Free is a comprehensive training and certification program developed by board-certified veterinary behaviorists, veterinary technician behavior specialists, board certified veterinary anesthetists, well-known veterinary practice management experts, and boarded veterinary practitioners experienced in Fear Free methods,” he said.
-“We have veterinarians, physicians, trainers, and shelter medicine experts including UF’s Dr. Brenda Griffin on our executive council and Dr. Julie Levy on our advisory panel.
+“We have veterinarians, physicians, trainers, and shelter medicine experts including UF’s Dr. Brenda Griffin on our executive council and Dr. Julie Levy in our advisory group.
 We are actively developing training and certification specific to animal shelters, with a planned launch within the next year.

 “This initiative doesn’t just affect a species or a condition, it involves every pet in every shelter, every foster home, every veterinary practice, and every adoptive home, every day, forever..”